Ultrafast laser-induced changes of the magnetic anisotropy in a low-symmetry iron garnet film: Results and discussion

-For revealing possible mechanisms of the laser-induced precession and the slowly varying background signal we have studied the influence of the pump pulses polarization and the sign of $H_\mathrm{ext}$ on parameters of the probe dynamics.
+For revealing possible mechanisms of the laser-induced precession we have studied the influence of the pump pulses polarization and the sign of $H_\mathrm{ext}$ on parameters of the excited dynamics of probe polarization.
 In Fig.\,\ref{Fig:FieldDep}(a) we plot the time-resolved dynamics of the probe polarization rotation induced by the right- ($\sigma^\mathrm{+}$) and left-handed ($\sigma^\mathrm{-}$) pump pulses.
 Fig.\,\ref{Fig:FieldDep}(b) shows the dynamics induced by the $\sigma^\mathrm{-}$-polarized pump pulses measured in the positive and negative applied fields of various strength.
 One can see that the change of the pump pulse helicity clearly affects the initial phase of the oscillations in a nontrivial way.
 In order to evaluate the change of the precession parameters we have fitted the experimental curves shown in Fig.\,\ref{Fig:FieldDep}(a) by a function

-where $\Delta\theta_\mathrm{pr}/\theta_s$ is the normalized oscillations amplitude, $\xi_0$ is the initial phase, $\tau_\mathrm{pr}$ is the oscillations decay time, and $P_2(t)$ is the second-order polynomial function accounting for the slowly varying background to be discussed below.
-In Fig.\,\ref{Fig:FieldDepSummary}(a) we plot the initial phase of the precession as a function of the $H_\mathrm{ext}$.
+where $\Delta\theta^\mathrm{0}/\theta_s$ is the normalized oscillations amplitude, $\xi_0$ is the initial phase, $\tau_\mathrm{d}$ is the oscillations decay time, and $P_2(t)$ is the second-order polynomial function accounting for the slowly varying background to be discussed below.
+In Fig.\,\ref{Fig:FieldDepSummary}(a) we plot the initial phase of the precession as a function of $H_\mathrm{ext}$.
 As one can see, the initial phase $\xi_0$ takes intermediate values, and, furthermore, depends on both the sign and strength of the applied field and the pump polarization.
-Thus, in the limit of large fields the switching of the pump pulse helicity leads to the $\pi$-change of the initial phase of oscillations.
-As the applied field decreases this change of the initial phase decreases and almost vanishes in the field of 0.26\,T. In contrast, when the pumping takes place with the same polarization but the $H_\mathrm{ext}$ is reversed then the phase shift vanishes at high fields $\pm0.63$\,T and arises almost to the $\pi$-change at low fields.
+Thus, in the limit of high fields the change of the pump pulse helicity leads to the change of the initial phase of oscillations by $\pi$.
+As the applied field decreases this helicity-induced change of the initial phase decreases and almost vanishes in the field of 0.26\,T. In contrast, when the pump helicity is fixed but the sign of $H_\mathrm{ext}$ is reversed then the phase change by almost $\pi$ occurs at low fields and vanishes at high fields.